moment/luxon/docs/intl.md

 DateTime.local().locale; //=> 'fr'
 ```

-Note that this also alters the behavior of `DateTime#toFormat` and `DateTime#fromString`.
+Note that this also alters the behavior of `DateTime#toFormat` and `DateTime#fromFormat`.

 ### Using the system locale in string parsing

-You generally don't want `DateTime#fromString` and `DateTime#toFormat` to use the system's locale, since your format won't be sensitive to the locale's string ordering.
+You generally don't want `DateTime#fromFormat` and `DateTime#toFormat` to use the system's locale, since your format won't be sensitive to the locale's string ordering.
 That's why Luxon doesn't behave that way by default.
 But if you really want that behavior, you can always do this:

  ```js
  Settings.defaultLocale = DateTime.local().resolvedLocaleOpts().locale;